hrshdhgd/CoderGPT/docs/description.rst

    export OPENAI_API_KEY='your-api-key-here'
    export GOOGLE_API_KEY='your-api-key-here'

-   Replace ``your-api-key-here`` with your actual OpenAI API key.
-This step is crucial for the proper functioning of CoderGPT as it relies on the OpenAI API for generating and modifying code.
+   Replace ``your-api-key-here`` with your actual OpenAI and Google API keys.
+This step is crucial for the proper functioning of CoderGPT as it relies on OpenAI and Google APIs for generating and modifying code.

 Installation
 ------------